Need Help? Give us a call.

 1 (800) 345-3452

-If you’re interested in starting a salon, you’re not alone: the beauty industry is worth over $56 billion dollars annually, and hair care the largest segment with 86,000 locations nationwide.
+If you’re interested in opening a salon, you’re not alone: the beauty industry is worth over $56 billion annually, and hair care the largest segment with 86,000 locations nationwide.
 Luckily, there’s rarely a shortage of people wanting to look more beautiful—even in economic recessions—and there’s often a waiting market if one is ready to open their own salon.